ritaaktay/CV/README.md

 #### Passion for Excellence

-- My passion for excellence is most visible in my dedication to code coverage.
-Since I discovered the Jest coverage report I've made sure not a single uncovered yellow line remains in any of my projects, however challenging it may prove.
-Having to type Jest auto mocks with TypeScript, or testing in group project sprints under high time pressure, I always made sure to put in extra effort to achieve 100% test coverage.
-Maintaining high-standards in what I do is a priority and feeds my ambition for delivering good results in engineering projects.
+- My passion for excellence is most visible in my dedication to Test Driven Development.
+Since I discovered the Jest coverage report, I've made sure there is not a single uncovered line left in any project - however challenging this may prove.
+Be it having to [type Jest mocks with TypeScript](https://medium.com/@rita.aktay/makers-mocking-typescript-jest-dc917f3db9f3), or testing during a group project sprint under high time pressure to deliver features, I always make sure to go the extra mile and achieve 100% code coverage.
+Maintaining high standards is a priority and feeds my ambition for delivering good results in engineering projects.

+#### Learning Fast and Teaching Others

+- A driven and enthusiastic fast-learner, I often find myself teaching newly acquired skills to colleagues.
+At Makers Academy, coursemates praised my ability to explain complex concepts to people of all skill-levels.
+During our final project building a [game engine](https://github.com/ritaaktay/game-of-games) with JavaScript, I was able to help my teammates advance their learning on asynchronous programming and callbacks in the browser.
+This was both personally rewarding, and allowed us to delegate tickets more evenly and improve efficiency in reaching our MVP.

 #### Innovation and Follow-Through

-- I have the courage to approach any problem through a lens of practical innovation and can follow through to overcome challenges during implementation.
-Curating a digital exhibition for the British Council, I diverged from the pervasive OVR (Online Viewing Room) model and designed an interactive platform based on the tag & filter systems of retail websites.
-Under my leadership, our team of artistic advisors and digital designers were able to overcome each blocker when producing a custom made platform.
+- I have the courage to approach any problem with innovation and follow through when challenges present themselves along the way.
+When I was curating [a digital exhibition](https://www.youtube.com/embed/LNAeUhAHJgQ?feature=oembed) for the British Council, I wanted to diverge from the pervasive Online Viewing Room model and design a unique interactive platform that matches the exhibition concept.
+Working with a team of artistic advisors, digital designers and collaborators, we were able to overcome each blocker and achieve our goals by championing curiosity and creative problem solving.

-#### Learning Fast and Teaching Others

-- An enthusiastic and ambitious fast-learner, I often find myself in the position of teaching newly acquired skills to colleagues.
-During my time at Makers Academy, coursemates praised my ability to explain complex concepts to people of all skill-levels, thereby speeding up the implementation of our projects.
-For example, I was able to help my teammates implement new datatypes in SQL for a four-day project building an Airbnb clone.
-My ability to pick something up fast yet comprehensively helped push our project forward in a short time-frame.

 ## Interests

-- 🎾  Training competitively in in tennis, swimming, running and sailing
+🎾  Training competitively in in tennis, swimming, running and sailing\
+\
-- 🧘  Mindfulness, meditation and personal development
+🧘  Mindfulness, meditation and personal development\
+\
-- 📚  Exploring different fields of knowledge (ex.
+📚  Exploring different fields of knowledge (ex.
 Psychology, Neuroscience, Philosophy)